qiz-li/lovelace-soft-ui/README.md

 This repository is maintained and developed by
 ## @N-l1

-A star 💫 would be greatly appreciated!
+A star 💫 would be greatly appreciated and will trigger an awesome automation!